 Some examples of the Cloud Management Tools include:

 Many open source projects and products continue to emerge to meet the cloud neutrality objectives.
-Cloud Foundry (CF) is one such cloud application platform contributed and commercialised by many vendors like Pivotal CF, IBM Cloud foundry, SUSE CAP, SAP Cloud platform, AtoS and Huwaei.
+Cloud Foundry (CF) is one such cloud application platform contributed and commercialized by many vendors like Pivotal CF, IBM Cloud foundry, SUSE CAP, SAP Cloud platform, AtoS and Huwaei.
 Cloud Foundry is collection of frameworks that provides abstraction for applications supporting containers, many languages, serverless with functions as a service, brokered services, IaaS compute processes decouple applications from infrastructure and overall serves as the single platform the users can interact to manage their cloud needs.
 CF supports major public cloud providers (AWS, Azure, GCP, Alibaba) and private clouds.

 There are many use cases including websites and applications, CI/CD enablement, event streaming, multi-media processing and hybrid-cloud applications being architected as serverless applications.
 The goals are to accelerate velocity, allow for automatic scaling, increase availability, and create a pay-per-usage model to take advantage of not needing to set up infrastructure.
 To meet the cloud neutrality objectives there are tools evolving in this space as well, for example serverless framework is open source, provider agnostic tool that helps in development and deployment of serverless application to all the major cloud providers.